LeedWover/Burger-Builder/README.md

-## This project is not mine, it is an udemy react course project.
+## This project is not mine.
+In origin it is an udemy react course project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).